RaisinBread42/scraper-scripts/README.md

 Gets listings from Cireba.com (the main MLS site).

 **What it does:**
-- Scrapes homes, condos, and land from all three islands
+- Scrapes homes, condos, and land from all three islands (limited to first 5 pages per base URL)
 - Only gets properties $100K+ to focus on significant listings
 - Processes in 3 phases: fetching → parsing → saving to database